-The cost for 2019 has still to be finalised, but will be in the region of £60.
-For this, you get six 2 hour sessions, based at our site in Fell Foot Park, in our training quads.
-Our courses are run by our team of highly qualified Level 2 coaches and Learn to Row instructors to give you top-notch coaching in technique, boat handling and safety.
+The course costs £100.
+For this, you get six, 2 hour sessions.
+Our courses are run by our team of Learn to Row instructors to give you top-notch coaching in technique, boat handling and safety.

-Please review the questions below to check that rowing is for you and if it is please contact us through the contact page on this website.
+Please review the questions below to check that rowing is for you.

 Questions to help you decide: